-Through the lense of a small business operations team.
+Through the lens of a small business operations team.

 It is common for one person to take on many roles in a small business environment.
 So, how does a small business mitigate risk that comes with the challenge of a separation of duties and managing access to key data and systems?
 In this blog post, we answer common questions about access management, the concept and strategy of Zero Trust in the small business space.